-By the end of the 2017 – 2018 school year, 80% of students will achieve 3s (meeting grade level expectations in accuracy and strategy communication) or higher on a computation and estimation math common assessment.
+By May 21, 2021, 85% of students will achieve 3s (meeting grade-level expectations in accuracy) or higher on a computation and estimation math common assessment.

-Students who achieved 4s (consistent control of grade-level expectations in accuracy and strategy communication) at the baseline assessment point and then took will be given the following grade-level’s assessment at mid-year will be expected to increase their overall raw score by the end of the year.
+Students who achieved 3s (consistent control of grade-level expectations in accuracy) at the baseline assessment point (deadline 10/2/2020) and then took the following grade-level’s assessment will be expected to increase their overall raw score on that above grade-level assessment.

 - Support student conceptual knowledge through consistently implementing cooperative learning in Math Workshop in grades K-6.

-- Consistent use of math common assessments across units throughout the year in CLTs to drive instruction.
+- Consistent use of open-response math common assessments, designed to elicit student problem solving, across units throughout the year in Collaborative Teams to drive instruction.

 - Professional development to support teachers in reaching these math SIIP goals.

 By May 21, 2021, 85% of all kindergarten students will name at least 48 out of 52 letters, will identify the use of initial sounds with 44 out of 48 letters, and will read 14 out of 20 High Frequency Words.

 - Teachers will implement effective core literacy instruction in a workshop format as assessed by FCPS Elementary Literacy Framework guidelines.

 - Teachers will continue to implement the Kindergartners Learning About Print (KLAP) program to plan and instruct students in early literacy skills.

 - Implement individualized professional development to support teachers in reaching these reading SIIP goals.